slechtd/seleniumshowcase/readme.md

 ## Project Setup Guide

+### About:

+This is my portfolio project designed to showcase my approach to building a scalable and maintainable test automation framework using Java, Selenium Webdriver, TestNG, Maven and supporting dependencies.
+It uses [automationteststore.com](https://automationteststore.com/) as a sample web application.

-### About
+### Key features:

-This is a portfolio project designed to showcase my approach to building a scalable and maintainable test automation framework.
-Developed in Java, the framework leverages Selenium WebDriver for browser automation and TestNG for test case management.
-The framework is optimized for parallel or multithreaded test executions, increasing efficiency and speed.
-Although the test cases are designed to run against the sample website automationteststore.com, the primary aim is not exhaustive testing of the site.
-Instead, the focus is on demonstrating a structured framework that adheres to the Page Object Model (POM) for enhanced reusability and maintainability.
-The framework supports data-driven testing through Excel spreadsheets and is equipped for multi-environment testing.
-Logging has been upgraded from Extent Reports to custom logging directly into a database.
-This change allows for real-time analytics and visualizations via Grafana, offering a more dynamic and interactive reporting experience.
+- Uses the Page Object Model.
+Common functionalities are abstracted away in base classes which test cases and page objects inherit from.
+- Test runs can be parametrised (desired browser, environment, test suite, etc..) using Maven properties.
+- Optimized for parallel or multithreaded test executions.
+- Handles advanced GUI interactions such as crolling to elements and hovering over elements.
+- Supports data-driven testing through Excel spreadsheets and is equipped for multi-environment testing.
+- Custom logging implementation, outputs into a database (see details bellow), supports visualisation ana analytics.
+- Automatically handles file sepparators ("/" vs "\") based on the OS.

-### Prerequisites
+### Prerequisites:

-- Java JDK 17
+- JDK 17
 - Maven
 - A supported browser (Chrome, Edge, Firefox)

-### Setup to run locally
+### To run locally:

 1. Download drivers appropriate to your browser, browser version and OS
    - https://chromedriver.chromium.org/downloads